kgrasewicz/store/README.md

 * [Technologies](#technologies)

 ## General info
-This project is an online store with jewellery created with React.js.
+This project is an online jewellery store created with React.js.

 ## Technologies
 Project is created with: